IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

 * [Data Legend Grouping](charts/features/chart-data-legend.md#{PlatformLower}-data-legend-grouping) & [Data Tooltip Grouping](charts/features/chart-data-tooltip.md#{PlatformLower}-data-tooltip-grouping-for-data-chart) - New grouping feature added.
 The property `GroupRowVisible` toggles grouping with each series opting in can assign group text via the `DataLegendGroup` property.
 If the same value is applied to more than one series then they will appear grouped.

-- [Treemap Highlighting](charts/types/treemap-chart.md#{PlatformLower}-treemap-highlighting) - New highlighting feature enabled by the `HighlightingMode` property to either brighten or fade other nodes on mouse hover.

-- [Treemap Percent-based Highlighting](charts/types/treemap-chart.md#{PlatformLower}-treemap-percent-based-highlighting) - New percent-based highlighting, allowing nodes to fill-in its backcolor up to a specific value either by a member on your data item or by supplying a new datasource.

 - [Chart Selection](charts/features/chart-data-selection.md) - New series selection styling.
 This is adopted broadly across all category, financial and radial series for `CategoryChart` and `XamDataChart`.
+Series can be clicked and shown a different color, brightened or faded, and focus outlines.
+Manage which items are effected through individual series or entire data item.
+Multiple series and markers are supported.

+- [Treemap Highlighting](charts/types/treemap-chart.md#{PlatformLower}-treemap-highlighting) - Now exposes a `HighlightingMode` property that allows you to configure the mouse-over highlighting of the items in the tree map.
+This property takes two options: `Brighten` where the highlight will apply to the item that you hover the mouse over only, and `FadeOthers` where the highlight of the hovered item will remain the same, but everything else will fade out.
+This highlight is animated, and can be controlled using the `HighlightingTransitionDuration` property.

+- [Treemap Percent-based Highlighting](charts/types/treemap-chart.md#{PlatformLower}-treemap-percent-based-highlighting) - New percent-based highlighting, allowing nodes to represent progress.
+The appearance is shown as a fill-in of its backcolor up to a specific value either by a member on your data item or by supplying a new `HighlightedItemsSource`.
+Can be toggled via `HighlightedValuesDisplayMode` and styled via `FillBrushes`.

 ### {PackageGauges}